Amazon Ring Causes Some False Alarms Despite Partnering With 200 Police Departments

 — The Verge (@verge) July 29, 2019

-A recent report by Motherboard confirms Amazon has partnered Ring technology with 200 police departments across the U.S. Piza’s research, however, suggests the partnership may cause more problems then it fixes initially.
+A recent report by Motherboard confirms Amazon has partnered Ring technology with 200 police departments across the U.S. Piza’s research, however, suggests the partnership may cause more problems than it initially fixes.

 According to the associate professor’s research, surveillance cameras are most effective when someone is actively watching the footage.
 The problem with these police departments partnering with Amazon Ring is Piza does not believe they have the man power they would need to actively monitor the footage they are contractually gaining access to.